The Event Impacts Emotional Acceptance

 When a person faces a grave medical situation, perhaps life-threatening and without warning, their body often protects itself by going into shock.
 Regardless of being in shock, decisions must happen, and the caregiver may be the only one available to make them.
 At that point, it’s official.
 They are now the primary caregiver.

 Without any preparation, the new caregiver starts making decisions and interpreting information.
 From that point, until the crisis is over, they get little sleep, feel emotionally unstable, and have difficulty thinking clearly.
-However, during this time, they are asked to make dozens of decisions and take vital information.
-As the crisis evolves, the caregiver continues to receive updates on events; some shared one time only.
+However, they are asked to make dozens of decisions during this time and remember a large amount of vital information.
+As the crisis evolves, the caregiver receives updates on events; some only share one time.
 It’s easy to get details confused, not knowing the jargon, and being sleep-deprived.

 Finally, the day of discharge arrives, and a print-out of instructions provided to the caregiver explaining what to do once they get home.
 At this point, only days may have separated discharge from intensive care status, but the caregiver is now on their own with only a few sheets of paper to guide them.
 The caregiver is afraid of what might be in their future.